usnistgov/BF/content/en/Info/BF/_DAT/CWE2BF.md

 Only a few CWEs are partly related to the NRS class, which is surprising as bugs related to polymorphic calls are not rare.
 Our explanation is that CWE considers improper name referring/resolving and improper function calling/binding to be part of a computation weakness.
 For in- stance, CWE-468 is under CWE-682 (_Incorrect Calculation_), but it lists an example that starts with a TCV bug leading to an NRS weakness, and is actually a five weaknesses chain.
 <br/><br/>
-{{< svg src="images/CWE-graph--DCL-NRS-TCV-TCM-consequence.svg" height="800" caption="Figure 2: A digraph of the data type related CWEs, mapped by BF DCL, NRS, TCV, and TCM consequences.
+{{< svg src="images/CWE2BF/BF _DAT - CWE2BF by Consequence.svg" height="800" caption="Figure 2: A digraph of the data type related CWEs, mapped by BF DCL, NRS, TCV, and TCM consequences.
 Each node represents a CWE ID.
 Each arrow represents a parent-child relationship." >}}
 <br/>
 Figure 3 shows the percentages of data type related CWEs by BF class operation.
 It shows that most of these CWEs are about weaknesses that occur at declara- tion and definition (47.8% combined) of objects, types, and functions.
 Next are weaknesses related to performing data type related calculations or evaluations (28.9% combined).
 The least represented are the name resolution (at refer and call) and type conversion (at cast and coerce) weaknesses.
 <br/><br/>
-{{< img src="images/piechart.png" height="300" caption="Figure 3.
+{{< img src="images/CWE2BF/BF _DAT - CWE2BF Piechart.png" height="250" caption="Figure 3.
 A diagram of the percentages of data type related CWEs by the operations of the BF Data Type Bugs classes." >}}
 <br/>
 While the CWEs only enumerate weaknesses, the _Data Type Bugs_ classes ensure precise descriptions, as a weakness is described via one cause, one operation, and one consequence.
 The CWEs exhaustive list is prone to gaps in coverage and some weakness types may be missing.
 For example, in the type related categorization the CWEs are mainly focused on primitive data type errors, such as _Numeric Errors_ and _String Errors_, while our developed BF classes consider both primitive and structured data types.
 Besides that, the data type related CWEs focus mostly on types of errors that happen during arithmetic calculations and comparison evaluations, while the BF Data Type Bugs classes define type related bugs based on different stages of the data types development: from declaration and definition to resolution and usage.